sydneybarlow/oregontrail_backend/README.md

 When the user makes it to Oregon City, Oregon it iniciates a 'Game Over' and the game starts over from the beginning.
 A future improvement is that the user can then go back and make their family again and purchase supplies again so that they may play the game with a fresh start.

 --------------------------------------------------------------------------------------------------------------------

+The models are Users, Events, Supplies, and Family Members.

+(Just to explain - Events are all of the random occurances that can happen to the family as they travel across the plains)

+Events, Supplies and Family Members are all related to Users, which is the single source of truth here.

+Whenever a User is made, it also creates all of the Events that are needed for the game.
+Events are created once the User is created.